eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 First of all the *Micro RTPS Client* must be known by the Agent.
 You do this by sending a create client operation to the Agent, which will register the *Micro RTPS Client*.
 Once registered, you can request operations from your *Micro RTPS Client*.
 If you dont register the *Micro RTPS Client*, all the operations coming from that *Micro RTPS Client* will be refused by the *Micro RTPS Agent*.

+*Micro RPS Agent* handle the communication with DDS using *Micro RTPS Entities*.
+Entities are created and query by the Client using operations.

-Create entities operation has multiple target possibilities.
-It is the operation you use to create *Micro RTPS entities* on the *Micro RTPS Agent*.
+Create entities operation is the operation you use to create *Micro RTPS entities* on the *Micro RTPS Agent*.
 Each one of these *Micro RTPS Entities* has an equivalent on *Fast RTPS* object.
 The *Micro RTPS Entities* you can create are:

 * Participants.
 * Publisher.